 Valentin, E. R. (2019, Summer).
 Narcissism predicted by Snapchat selfie sharing, filter usage, and editing [Master's thesis, California State University Dominguez Hills].
 CSU ScholarWorks. https://scholarworks.calstate.edu/concern/theses/3197xm925?locale=en

 For information about citing images visit Finding and Using Image Resources.

 The APA Publication Manual, 7th Edition specifies conventions for formatting papers.
 Below are sample papers formatted in APA 7 style.

 Learn how to format your essay properly, following the APA Guidelines (7th ed.).

-This guide was created by Erica Huff with excerpts from CSUDH University Library's Citation Guide used under a Creative Commons Attribution-Non Commercial-Share Alike 4.0 International License.
+This page was created by Erica Huff with excerpts from CSUDH University Library's Citation Guide used under a Creative Commons Attribution-Non Commercial-Share Alike 4.0 International License, except where otherwise noted.

 Library Hours | My Account | Contact Us | Chat with A Librarian